galunni/RegExReference/README.md

 ---

 **regex.js**</br>
-- make use of the javascript regex engine to develop and test a regex on a given input text
+- making use of the javascript regex engine to test a regular expression on a given text input

 ---